Castlemaine Library

 Collection and services

-Computers are available for public use, or bring your own laptop and make use of the library's free wireless internet.
+Computers are available for public use or bring your own laptop and make use of the library's free wireless internet.
 Printing and scanning are available (charges apply), as is our remote printing service.
 Daily and local newspapers are available for browsing and we have a community noticeboard.

 Castlemaine Library's collection is especially strong in the areas of art history, arts and crafts, gardening, and sustainable living.
-An extensive collection of local history resources are available both as reference and for borrowing, and we offer access to the Verey Collection of digitised historical photographs.
+An extensive collection of local history resources is available both as reference and for borrowing, and we offer access to the Verey Collection of digitised historical photographs.

 Programs and events for children